MarkDan101/Tic-Tac-Toe_VisualPlay/README.md

 tic-tac-toe.
 Needless to say that these problems will be addressed in the future just to make sure this project runs seamlessly.

-## Resources
-I used [CWoebker's alphabeta script](https://cwoebker.com/posts/tic-tac-toe) and added some documentation to it.